eedemir/eedemir/README.md

 ### Hi there,

-I'm a computer engineering student whose passionate about developing software, I devote much of my free time to developing software and exploring software technologies.
+I'm a software craftsman whose passionate about developing software, I devote much of my free time to developing software and exploring software technologies.

 I’m a free software enthusiast (as per Free Software Foundation definition of “free”).